lmcrean/RetrOlympics-Rush/README.md

 ***

-**As a player, I want to be able to view the tutorials any time that I want**
+**As a player, I want to be able to view the tutorials at the beginning of the game**

-*Team member: HMuraja*
+*Team member: Chinonso*

 - [ ] tutorial modal popup [must have]
 - [ ] helpful and accessible visuals [must have]
+  - [ ] display the controls with keyboard icons, [must have] (use standard placeholder icons)
+    - [ ] How can you make it as accessible and visual as possible? e.g. display space bar next to jumping man
+  - [ ] work out what technologies will be needed to display the modal popup [must have]
+  - [ ] screenshots [should have]
+  - GIFS of gameplay? [should/could have]
+- [ ] sprites.backgroundtwo.png displays in faded view [must have]

 ***

 **As a player, I want to be able to see animations as my character moves in the environment** *Team member: HMuraja*

-- 2 frames to start off [must have]
+- [x] 2 frames to start off [must have]
+- animation frames, duck pose before jump, jump pose [could have]
 - Includes any backgrounds/ obstacles (could have)

 ***